kiboschool/course-programming-2/src/lessons/db-and-vis/project.md

 # Project: OOP Course Manager

+(This project is not due this week, but you can beginning working on it now)

 **Due Date: Feb 20**

 > This is an individual project.
 You are expected to work on your own to solve